 The average cost of building a house in Kenya is 30,000 shillings to 100,000 shillings per square meter, depending on the location, size, and type of house to be constructed.
 Building rates in Kenya’s rural areas are cheaper than in urban areas like Nairobi, Mombasa, Nakuru and other major towns.
 Likewise, building a simple and small house shall cost less than a complex and big one.

-Construction projects vary depending on a number of factors, one of the main factors is the location of the site of construction.
-Below, we give a breakdown to help you estimate how much it shall take you to build your 1,2,3,4,5,6 bedroom house.
-You can also view how much it shall cost you to install solar power for your house here.
+Construction projects vary depending on a number of factors; one of the main factors is the location of the construction site.
+In this post, we give a cost breakdown to help you estimate how much it shall cost to build your 1,2,3,4,5, or 6-bedroom house.
+You can also view how much it will cost to install solar power for your house here.

 1. Cost Of Building A One-Bedroom In House In Kenya

 The cost of building a one-bedroom house in Kenya is 300,000 to 700,000 shillings on average.
-However, the custom price of building the one-bedroom house you are planning to build shall depend on a lot of factors that are custom to your 1 bedroom house plan, design, and planned place of construction.
+However, the custom price of building the one-bedroom house you are planning to build shall depend on many factors that are custom to your 1 bedroom house plan, design, and planned place of construction.

-Building a one-bedroom house in rural Kenya for instance shall cost less budget compared to constructing a one-bedroom house in Nairobi, Mombasa, Kisumu, and other big towns and cities in Kenya.
+For instance, building a one-bedroom house in rural Kenya shall cost less than constructing a one-bedroom house in Nairobi, Mombasa, Kisumu, and other big towns and cities in Kenya.